llama-risk/docs-gho/docs/concepts/faq.md

 ## Which assets can be used as collateral to borrow GHO?

 Assets that are available in the Aave Protocol Lending Pool can be used to back GHO.
-The Ethereum V3 pool was first facilitator to launch and support minting (borrowing) GHO.
+Ethereum V3 pool was the first facilitator to launch and support minting (borrowing) GHO.
 It was possible because of V3’s extensive risk-mitigation features, including e-mode, isolation mode, and supply caps.

 ## Who manages the GHO supply?